A Nonprofit Resource Educating Injured Workers on California’s Subsequent Injury Benefit Trust Fund

 A worker makes an initial claim by filling out an application and submitting it to the local Workers’ Compensation Appeals Board.
 The application requires a description of the current work-related injury and the pre-existing condition that caused permanent partial disability.
 Access the application form here.

-What is SIBTF.org
+What is SIBTF?

 We specialize in helping injured workers receive the disability benefit they deserve.
 Our experts actively analyze your case to ensure you receive the benefits you deserve.